Save time and money

 11. How Can I Find a Lawyer to Write a Will For Me?

-If you do not know a lawyer who is qualified to discuss your assets and your estate plan with you and to write a will for you, obtain referrals from someone whose judgment you can trust-a friend or employer, for example.
+If you do not know an estate planning lawyer who is qualified to discuss your assets and your estate plan with you and to write a last will and testament for you, obtain referrals from someone whose judgment you can trust-a friend or employer, for example.

 Some lawyers who work in the estate planning area are "certified specialists in estate planning, trust and probate law."
 This means that they have met standards for certification set by the State Bar.
 (Not all lawyers who have experience and expertise in estate planning, however, seek such certification.)

-The cost of preparing a will varies.
+The cost of preparing a last will and testament varies, along with the cost of a durable power of attorney, a durable power of attorney for health care, a living will, or other estate planning documents.
 It depends on the individual's circumstances and the complexity of the documentation and planning required.
 Such costs may vary from lawyer to lawyer as well.
 Some lawyers charge a flat fee.
 Others charge on an hourly basis or use a combination of both types of fees.

 You may belong to a "legal insurance plan" or, if you have very little income, you may qualify for free or low-cost legal help.
 Check your telephone directory for a legal aid society in your county.